mbheir/autotrening/README.md

 During covid, most training centers in Trondheim were completely overbooked due to hard limits on the number of people that were allowed to train simultaneously.
 The sessions were available on the booking system 48 hours in advance, but were full in a matter of seconds.
 As a result, you'd have to be ready 48 hours before every occation, and you'd still have no guarantee of a spot.
 Thus, a solution had to be made.

-The Autotrening.sexy service would let you set up a subscription of a few sessions per week through a website, and then it would automatically enroll you to the specified sessions.
+The Autotrening.sexy service would let you set up a subscription of a few sessions per week through a website, and then it would automatically book you to the specified sessions.
 The subscription would go on until changed or cancelled.

 ## Booking page
 <p align="center">